 Question: Can post-fixation samples be sorted in the Flex Gene Expression assay?

 LIVE/DEAD™ Fixable Stains from Thermo Fisher Scientific can be used to determine the viability of fixed cells upstream of the Flex Gene Expression assay.
 This dye enables users to stain their unfixed cells, fix their cells, and then sort the labeled cells.
 Together, this provides the benefit of maximizing the likelihood of preserving sample viability and quality during FACS isolation.
+However, complex samples such as dissociated tumor cells with a mix of large and small cells may be trickier, we recommend a pilot experiment to optimize conditions and to ensure successful isolation of the correct populations.

 We have performed limited testing with human PBMCs and found that the fixable dye (catalog number: L34971 used from Fixable Dead Cell Stain Sampler Kit catalog number: L34960) successfully allows for sorting fixed cells.
 To perform this experiment, a subset of PBMCs were heat-killed (incubated at 65°C for 1 min) and then mixed (at 1:1 ratio) with fresh human PBMCs to generate a sample with mixed viability.
 The PBMCs were then split and either: